• Skip to primary navigation

 What we can observe about her:

 God did not create her in the same way He created Adam, from the dust of the ground.
 God fashioned the woman from Adam.
-We don’t see yet many of the differences between them.

 Then God brought her to the man (v22).